mygithubadel/react-form-binding/README.md

-# Car Search Form Filter
+# Form Binding using React

-a simple form with binding feature used for searching for cars
+a simple form with binding feature used that can be used for filtering / searching

 ## Architecture
 - frontend: React.js